santiag0m/blog/_posts/2026-04-20-kronecker-structure-in-composed-convolutions.md

   <img width="95%" src="{{ '/assets/images/kronecker/rank5_bogota_color_in_C.png' | relative_url }}">
 </p>

-Keep this intuition in mind: **factor shapes control what gets captured at which scale**, and **rank determines how many dominant modes we retain**.
+Keep this intuition in mind: factor shapes control what gets captured at which scale, and rank determines how many dominant modes we retain.
 The same structure shows up when we compose convolutional layers.

 ## From Convolution to Matrix Multiplication